 In general, accumulation required by law does not cause any suspension of the enjoyment of the property and is not affected by the statutory restrictions on accumulations1.
 Where property is immediately given on trusts for any purpose to which no immediate application of the property is possible, there is a duty on the trustees, implied by law, to accumulate the income in the interval; and accordingly an express direction for such accumulation is valid, but is mere surplusage2.
-Prior to 1 January 1926, it was clear that the vesting of property in a minor at the end of a
+Prior to 1 January 1926, it

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.